-Due to their high demand throughout the school, student reservations in McClintock and MCR are limited as described below.
+Due to their high demand throughout the school, McClintock and MCR may only be reserved for student use as described below.

-- “Week of” reservations - Beginning each Monday at 9 a.m., students may reserve up to four hours total through the following Sunday at 10 p.m., regardless of any advance-reservation hours used by the student.
+- “Week of” reservations – Beginning each Monday at 9 a.m., students may reserve up to four hours total through the following Sunday at 10 p.m., regardless of advance-reservation hours already scheduled.

-- Up to four weeks in advance - Students may also make reservations up to three weeks beyond the current week.
-These advance reservations are limited to two (2) non-consecutive two-hour blocks, and students may not reserve more than four hours this way each quarter.
+- Up to four weeks in advance – Students may also make reservations up to 28 days beyond the current day, and students are allowed up to four advance-reservation hours each quarter.